cisagov/get.gov/pages/help/help_account-management.md

 ### New registrar requires Login.gov account

 In November 2023, we launched a new .gov registrar.
-You must have a Login.gov account to request or manage domains in this new registrar.
+You must have a [Login.gov account](https://login.gov/){.usa-link--external} to request or manage domains in this new registrar.
 Login.gov provides a simple and secure process for signing in to many government services with one account.

 ### If you had an account in the old .gov registrar

 If you had a .gov account prior to November 2023, you can’t use your old credentials to access the new registrar.
-You’ll need to create a Login.gov account with the same email address you used to sign in to the old registrar.
+You’ll need to [create a Login.gov account](https://login.gov/help/get-started/create-your-account/){.usa-link--external} with the same email address you used to sign in to the old registrar.
 That will ensure that you have access to your domains.

 If you need help finding the email address you used in the past, [contact us](../../contact/).